The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 Viewing an individual timetable

 Your individual timetable is available online and can be accessed via CMISGo, Solent’s timetabling application.
+Student timetables can also be viewed using the MyDay app.

 To access CMISGo, go to the Portal apps page and choose ‘Timetable’.
 You’ll then need to enter your Solent email address and network password.
 Your current week’s individual timetable will be displayed by default.